-Rather than lending a cash lump sum the lender buys outstanding invoices from your business for a fee, releasing the money you are owed by your customers.
+Rather than lending you a cash lump sum the lender buys outstanding invoices from your business for a fee, releasing the money you are owed by your customers.

 There are two main types of invoice finance:

-Factoring: where the lender manages your sales and collects the money directly from your customers.
+Invoice factoring: where the lender manages your sales and collects the money directly from your customers.

 You can get invoice financing from banks, building societies and independent companies that specialise in invoice finance.